 - Read the latest posts on Praxis Center, the ACSJL’s online resource center for scholars, activists, and artists.

 - Request a facilitation of one or more of the ACSJL’s offered workshops for your organization.
+You can learn more about the workshops we offer at our ACSJL Workshops Webpage.

 In addition, Kalamazoo College Students, Staff, and Faculty can: